Rosstin/UNDERDREAM/XR-Interaction-Toolkit-Examples-main/README.md

 DONE
  1. Click and drag bar object
  2. Bar object is free in horiz, locked in vert
+   3b.
+For starters, we can make the bar position "grainy" - linked directly to its X 3c.
+Calculate X by using the graph's span assuming that the right edge of the graph is, say, 60 index units
  6. Bar includes index and value numbers
  7. Bars display given data (see pdf)
  A. Gripup event unselects bar